AIDS Education Program

 Funded through a supplemental award from the CMHS, the 12 Cities Project focuses on expanding community-based training on HIV and behavioral health by targeting those areas with the highest incidence of HIV—New York, Philadelphia, Miami, San Francisco, Los Angeles, Puerto Rico, Chicago, Atlanta, Houston, Dallas, Baltimore, and Washington, DC.
 Pursuant to the goals of the National HIV/AIDS Strategy, it is critical that providers working in settings that orchestrate HIV treatment and/or implement HIV prevention efforts be aware of the close association between mental health and HIV disease.
 A failure to address these conditions together with HIV may result in a missed opportunity for effective disease management and prevention.

-Working in close collaboration with the American Psychological Association, the National Association of Social Workers, and the Minority AIDS Initiative-Targeted Capacity Expansion projects, the APA will implement and/or support mental health training activities in the 12 cities over three years.
+Working in close collaboration with the American Psychological Association, the National Association of Social Workers, and the Minority AIDS Initiative-Targeted Capacity Expansion projects, the APA supports mental health training activities in those 12 cities.
 Training length and topics will vary with the needs of individual communities and the clinicians who serve them.
 All trainings are provided at no cost.

 Interested in scheduling at training in your area? click here